yupan0v0/yupan.github.io/_pages/about.md

 My research interests primarily focus on the speech processing systems.
 Besides, I am also interested in the Software Engineering (SE) support for complex AI-based systems (quality assurance for AI).

-My research interests lie in speech and multimodal processing, with a focus on speech-to-speech translation, voice conversion, expressive and emotional voice conversion, speechtokenizer, text-to-speech synthesis, speech emotion recognition, and automatic speech recognition.
-I am also interested in software engineering support for complex AI-based systems, especially quality assurance for AI.

 <!--
 # 🔍 Research Area